Elixrs/Elixrs/README.md

 # 💫 About Me:
 🚀 Journeying Through: Currently diving deep into the Data Analisys ocean..<br>🌐 Team Ups: Open to collaboration!
 Frontend?
 Backend?
 Let's explore both universes.<br>📘 Current Quest: Trying to find a perfect company to grow and become the person who helps and teach others.<br>🔍 My Specialty: Bridging the gap between frontend flair and backend brains.
 Curious about the Analysis?
 Let's chat!<br>🌟 Did You Know?: They say I'm 'lazy', but I have a knack for getting things done in style.

+🧑‍💼 : With a strong background in customer service and a passion for data analysis, I turn insights into action.
+I believe that understanding customer behavior through data can transform business strategies and improve experiences.
+I share tips, trends, and real-world examples on how data can elevate customer service and drive growth.
+If you're interested in making data work for your team and building better customer relationships, follow along.
+Let’s unlock the power of data together!

 # 💻 Tech Stack:
 ![Python](https://img.shields.io/badge/python-%2314354C.svg?style=for-the-badge&logo=python&logoColor=white)